We tested and showed that Telegram stripped off all photos’ EXIF metadata when sending over their network.

 Besides Telegram, many other popular mobile messaging apps enable sending and receiving photos.
-Some of which had been tested by us regarding how they handle our photo metadata over their network.
+We tested some of them regarding how they handle our photo metadata over their network.

 This article will dive into the testing of how Telegram handles our photo metadata when we send it over their network.

 We had set up two (2) different mobile phones, each having its unique Telegram account.

 Phone A will take a photo containing EXIF data and be the sender.